How to Configure Cloud Data Synchronization with Empty Database

 As for connecting to databases, see the information about database connections in the Databases section.
 Please note that Skyvia does not support synchronization for cloud data warehouse services — Azure Synapse Analytics, Amazon Redshift, and Google BigQuery.

-To create a replication package, perform the following actions:
+To create a replication, perform the following actions:

 1. Click +NEW in the top menu.

 2. In the Integration column, click Replication.
-The replication package details page will open.
+The replication details page will open.

-3. Rename your package by clicking and editing the package name.
-The default package name is Untitled.
-Please note, if you omit this step, the package name will remain Untitled in the list of created packages.
+3. Rename your integration by clicking and editing the integration name.
+The default integration name is Untitled.
+Please note, if you omit this step, the integration name will remain Untitled in the list of created integrations.

 4. Under Source, in the Connection drop-down list, select the Salesforce connection.